vmware-labs/node-replicated-kernel/doc/src/development/Building.md

   ### Guest Data Persistence

   Though QEMU supports multiple types of vNVDIMM backends on Linux, the only backend that can guarantee the guest write persistence is:

   - DAX device (e.g., `/dev/dax0.0`, ) or
   - DAX file(mounted with dax option)

-  When using DAX file (A file supporting direct mapping of persistent memory) as a backend, write persistence is guaranteed if the host kernel has support for the `MAP_SYNC` flag in the mmap system call and additionally both 'pmem' and 'share' flags are set to 'on' on the backend.
+  When using DAX file (A file supporting direct mapping of persistent memory) as a backend, write persistence is guaranteed if the host kernel has support for the `MAP_SYNC` flag in the mmap system call and additionally, both 'pmem' and 'share' flags are set to 'on' on the backend.

   ### NVDIMM Persistence